fralau/mkdocs-mermaid2-plugin/README.md

 In that case, the javascript library was probably not called.
 See the next questions.

-#### Using another theme than material ?

-If the diagram is not rendered, upgrade to plugin version >= 0.5.0

 #### Using superfences, but no diagram is displayed?